ferrero-rocher/reverse-web-proxy/README.md

 # reverse-web-proxy
-This is a reverse web proxy implemented in Golang
+This is a reverse web proxy server implemented in Golang